Monopavo/100-days-of-code/log.md

 ### Day 37: 26th November, 2024

-**Today's Progress:** Soc Week 1 - Day 2: First official day of the School Of Code Bootcamp; introductions and icebreakers, as well as Ira Rainey as a guest speaker.
+**Today's Topic:** Soc Week 1 - Day 2: First official day of the School Of Code Bootcamp; introductions and icebreakers, as well as Ira Rainey as a guest speaker.

 **Reflections:** The intro session went quite well, and everyone seemed friendly... but most importantly, I have a lot to think about regarding my mindset and prospects.
 My Imposter Syndrome is at an all-time high despite psyching myself up, and my self-image issues are rearing their ugly head, but I knew I wouldn't be rid of them overnight; it'll be a long road ahead, but I've got to just grin and bear it.

-**Link(s) to work:** N/A

 ---